Teszko/clearwater-k8s-deploy/ansible/README.md

 This project contains Ansible playbooks for deploying a Kubernetes cluster and then installing Clearwater IMS to that Cluster.
-The Clearwater deployment uses a fork of the Metaswitch project https://github.com/Teszko/clearwater-docker

 ## Instructions